 But first, let’s sort a few things out.

-In order to understand how to counter programmatic advertising scam, one needs to understand what drives the fraudsters with their malicious intentions to Ad Tech industry.
+To understand how to counter programmatic advertising scam, one needs to understand what drives the fraudsters with their malicious intentions to Ad Tech industry.
 And the reason is in its very nature.

-There are two major types of programmatic advertising scam operation.
+There are two major types of a programmatic advertising scam operation.
 In terms of technical solutions — there is not much difference.
 The difference is in the scope and intentions of operation.

-Second is performed by competitors as a means of disrupting the marketing operation and damage overall business proceedings.
+Competitors can be the ones who perform the second type of ad fraud, as a means of disrupting the marketing operation and damage overall business proceedings.
 In this case, it can be very damaging and potentially destructive to the company.

 How exactly Scams affect Digital Advertising?